compphylo/compphylo.github.io/MexicoCity2023/PTA_Inference.md

 > Think about why this might be.
 If you have more time try to find the parameter
 > that generates the best separation in the data.
 What is it?

+**Is it useful to show simulations that don't make sense?** Maybe I could show the bad simulations with bad Ne values to show that you need to be careful with parameters.

 ### ML classification (model selection)